Skip to Content

 Good to know: There are two beaches here, one on each side of the bridge.
 Depending on the wind direction, there might be more ice on one side than on the other.
 So look around when you are there before deciding which one to visit.
 And if both look nice and you have time, visit both!

-Our hotel for the night was Hotel Smyrlabjorg.
-If I were to go now, I would recommend staying at the newer Fosshotel Glacier Lagoon – it’s the nicest hotel in the area!
-Alternatively, you can find more information about Jokulsarlon accommodation here.
+WHERE TO STAY: Our hotel for the night was Hotel Smyrlabjorg.
+If there is still availability, however, I recommend staying at the Fosshotel Glacier Lagoon – it’s the nicest hotel in the area!

 PRO TIP: This area has very limited accommodation options, so you really have to book a hotel here as soon as you know your travel dates!